Madmanden/typemaster-landing-page/README.md

 I used a bit of CSS grid in this challenge.
 I look forward to using it more.
 Flexbox and grid is a powerful combination.
 Personally I'm glad the days of table layout are gone :)

+I also found out that it would be beneficial to seperate mobile, tablet and desktop views into different files.
+I sometimes thought I was updating the desktop media query, but was instead doing it on mobile.
+Different files would help mitigate that risk.
+In the same way, it would be helpful to have a live server view of both desktop and mobile at the same time, in case you break something you didn't intend.

+Lastly, I really need to learn better commit practices.
+Especially naming commits.
+It's so easy to jump all around the code base and "fixing" things, then commit everything into one big non-descript pile.

 ## Author

 - GitHub - [Madmanden](https://github.com/Madmanden)